St. Johns, Michigan

 St. Johns or Saint Johns is the largest city in and the county seat of Clinton County in the U.S. state of Michigan.
 The population was 7,698 at the 2020 census.

 St. Johns is located in the north of Clinton County, surrounded by Bingham Township (although the two are administered independently).
 St. Johns is about 18 mi north of Lansing, Michigan's capital city, and is part of the Lansing–East Lansing metropolitan area.
 St. Johns has been nicknamed the "Mint Capital of the World".

+History

+St. Johns was conceived as a station for the Detroit and Milwaukee Railway in late 1853.
+The location lie in a forest in Bingham Township, and the site was cleared and settled by the middle of 1854.
+The settlement was formally incorporated as a village within the township on October 15, 1857.
+The village incorporated as a city in 1904.

+The settlement was named after Michigan Auditor-General John Swegles, who was part of the party sent to scout a site for the station.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.87 sqmi, all of it land.
 The city is situated in Bingham Township, but is administratively autonomous.
-A mixture of rich forests, plains and farmland (uniquely, mint fields) make up the St. Johns area, providing ample opportunity for outdoor sports and agriculture.